I’m going to show you the fastest way for how to save up for an iPhone as a kid – these tips will help with.

 - Find out if there is any sort of warranty, certification, or guarantee with the used version.
 Can the used version be insured?

 - Discuss with your parents which version is better for you to buy – the new one, or the used one.

 Remember that money responsibilities discussion you had above?
-You’ll need to add in any of the extra costs having an iPhone brings that your parents decided will be your responsibility.
+You’ll need to add in any of the extra costs having an iPhone brings that you both have decided is the child’s responsibility.

-Depending on the money responsibilities that will be yours, you’ll need to add in the following:
+Depending on the money responsibilities that will be theirs, they’ll need to add in the following:

 - Purchase cost of a protective case.

 - Insurance cost (if this is monthly, then I would research the cost and add in 3 months of this expense into your target savings goal amount.
 This will give you a buffer to be able to cover this cost while you earn more money to pay for upcoming monthly insurance bills).

 - Monthly Data Plan: Again, if you’re responsible for this or for the difference in cost your new upgrade will cost your family, then I’d multiply the monthly cost by 3 and add in 3 months’ worth of the expense to give you ample time to earn money for your future monthly costs.

 Step #5: Figure Out the Target Purchase Date